 Admission to Pikes Peak

 - Familiarize yourself with your car’s gears.
-We were driving a rental, but I picked one of the same make that my own car is so I was comfortable with the set-ups and operation.
+We were driving a rental, but I picked one of the same make that my own car is (Yay for the National Emerald Aisle!) so I was comfortable with the set-ups and operation.
 Make sure that you know how to downshift so you can control your speed, use windshield wipers, and other important things before you get to the top.
 Many newer cars have a simulated manual mode that is perfect for mountain driving.
 Figure out how to activate this (most of the cars I rent have an S on the gear shift and the shifter itself, buttons on the shifter, or paddles behind the steering wheel can be used to toggle the gears.)

 - When heading downhill, downshifting is key.
 Instead of riding your brakes all the way down (you will pick up lots of speed thanks to gravity), use your car’s gears to control your speed.
 Lower gears will slow you down more.
 Using your gears properly should allow you to comfortably coast down with minimal braking.